Shannan Wilber, Esq. she / her / hers

 Shannan launched the Equity Project in 2005, a collaboration of NCLR, Legal Services for Children and the National Juvenile Defender Center, and the first national initiative to promote equal and respectful treatment of LGBTQ youth in the juvenile justice system.
 She was the primary author of the first set of comprehensive professional standards governing the care of LGBTQ youth in child welfare and juvenile justice systems, which was published by the Child Welfare League in 2006.
 She has been instrumental in developing state and federal policies, regulations, and legislation to prohibit public agencies from discriminating against LGBTQ youth.
 She has worked with the Annie E. Casey Foundation, the PREA Resource Center, and the Office of Juvenile Justice and Delinquency Prevention to develop best practices to protect the safety and well-being of LGBTQ youth in secure confinement settings.
 Her work is widely cited by a growing number of advocates and professionals working to promote the health and well-being of LGBTQ youth in their homes, schools, communities and public systems of care.

 Shannan earned her B.A. from Michigan State University and her J.D. from Santa Clara University.
-She has received numerous awards and honors for her work, including the 2003 Livingston Hall Juvenile Justice Award from the American Bar Association and the 2004 Outstanding Legal Advocacy Award from the National Association of Counsel for Children.
+She has received numerous awards and honors for her work, including the 2003 Livingston Hall Juvenile Justice Award from the American Bar Association, the 2004 Outstanding Legal Advocacy Award from the National Association of Counsel for Children, and the 2020 Leadership Award from the Juvenile Law Center.